The Garcias Return

-The Garcias Return (Spanish: ¡Vuelven los García!) is a 1947 Mexican comedy film directed by Ismael Rodríguez and starring Pedro Infante, Sara García, Abel Salazar and Marga López.
+The Garcias Return (¡Vuelven los García!) is a 1947 Mexican comedy drama film directed by Ismael Rodríguez and starring Pedro Infante, Sara García, Abel Salazar and Marga López.
 It was shot at the Tepeyac Studios in Mexico City.
 The film's sets were designed by the art director Carlos Toussaint.
-It is a sequel of The Three Garcias, released earlier the same year.
+It is a sequel to the film The Three Garcias, released earlier the same year.

 Synopsis

 Luis Antonio, Jose Luis and Luis Manuel are back and seemingly at ease with each other.
-However, destiny has something in store for them: the spawn of one of the evil Lopez, siblings Leon and Juan Simon, are looking for vengeance.
+However, destiny has something in store for them: the spawn of one of the evil Lopezes, siblings Leon and Juan Simon, are looking for vengeance.